TianyiLu/nnUNetLearnOnWindows/readme.md

 The model training pipeline above is for challenge participations.
 Depending on your task you may not want to train all U-Net models and you may also not want to run a cross-validation all the time.

-#### I don't want to train all these models.
-Which one is the best?
-Here are some recommendations about what U-Net model to train:
-- It is safe to say that on average, the 3D U-Net model (3d_fullres) was most robust.
-If you just want to use nnU-Net because you need segmentations, I recommend you start with this.
-- If you are not happy with the results from the 3D U-Net then you can try the following:
-  - if your cases are very large so that the patch size of the 3d U-Net only covers a very small fraction of an image then it is possible that the 3d U-Net cannot capture sufficient contextual information in order to be effective.
-If this is the case, you should consider running the 3d U-Net cascade (3d_lowres followed by 3d_cascade_fullres)
-  - If your data is very anisotropic then a 2D U-Net may actually be a better choice (Promise12, ACDC, Task05_Prostate from the decathlon are good examples)

-You do not have to run five-fold cross-validation all the time.
-If you want to test single model performance, use *all* for `FOLD` instead of a number.

-CAREFUL: DO NOT use fold=all when you intend to run the cascade!
-You must run the cross-validation in 3d_lowres so that you get proper (=not overfitted) low resolution predictions.

-#### Manual Splitting of Data
-The cross-validation in nnU-Net splits on a per-case basis.
-This may sometimes not be desired, for example because several training cases may be the same patient (different time steps or annotators).
-If this is the case, then you need to manually create a split file.
-To do this, first let nnU-Net create the default split file.
-Run one of the network trainings (any of them works fine for this) and abort after the first epoch. nnU-Net will have created a split file automatically:
-`preprocessing_output_dir/TaskXX_MY_DATASET/splits_final.pkl`.
-This file contains a list (length 5, one entry per fold).
-Each entry in the list is a dictionary with keys 'train' and 'val' pointing to the patientIDs assigned to the sets.
-To use your own splits in nnU-Net, you need to edit these entries to what you want them to be and save it back to the splits_final.pkl file.
-Use load_pickle and save_pickle from batchgenerators.utilities.file_and_folder_operations for convenience.

 #### Sharing Models
 You can share trained models by simply sending the corresponding output folder from `network_training_output_dir` to whoever you want share them with.
 The recipient can then use nnU-Net for inference with this model.